 Our dynamic Research and Development team promotes evidence-informed, high quality practice at Autism Queensland.
 Reviews of current evidence inform our services, and research is conducted that aims to inform future directions of programs for children and adults on the autism spectrum.

-The Research Team is led by Dr Jill Ashburner.
+The AQ Research Team is led by Dr Jill Ashburner.

 Regular supervision of our education and therapy professionals by lead staff (Occupational Therapy, Speech Pathology, Psychology and Teaching) ensures they have a sound understanding of evidence-informed practice and opportunities to reflect on practice and explore relevant intervention options.

 RESEARCH PROGRAMS AT AUTISM QUEENSLAND

 Autism Queensland is involved in a number of research programs around the education of students on the spectrum, sensory processing differences, practices and professional development needs of clinicians supporting people on the spectrum; the development and evaluation of goal setting tools, and the evaluation of services for adolescents and adults of the spectrum, and tele-practice.

 PROJECTS REQUIRING PARTICIPANTS

 High quality research is essential to enable us to develop better understanding of autism and to develop better interventions in the future.
-Click here for a list of research projects seeking participants.
+Click on the link below to see how you can be involved.